subramanyampv/kamino/README.md

 # kddbot
 A bot that automatically creates a Confluence page when a Jira ticket is created.

+## Overview

+Whenever a ticket is created in Jira Cloud with the word 'KDD' (Key Decision Document) in its summary, kddbot will create a Confluence decision page with the same title and link the Jira issue with the newly created Confluence page.

+This saves a couple of clicks and promotes consistency.
+Without kddbot, you'd have to:

+- create the issue
+- create the confluence page
+- go to the issue page and the link it to the confluence page (which needs some clicks)

 ## Requirements

 - Atlassian Cloud instance